aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

   secret_configuration_key: "c2VjcmV0IHZhbHVl"
 ```

-The secret defined above can then be [selected from other resource definition](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables) with the following snippet:
+The secret defined above can then be [selected from another resource definition](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables) with the following snippet:
 ```yaml
 valueFrom:
   secretKeyRef: